-Engaging a single patient in their health can be challenging, especially when that patient is somewhat isolated or solely responsible for managing their healthcare.
-Social isolation is talked about a lot these days and recently, while reviewing data gathered in a pilot program, I was able to uncover evidence to the point.
+The task of getting a patient to become more involved in self-management of health can be challenging, especially when that patient is somewhat isolated or solely responsible for their own daily care.
+Social isolation is talked about a lot these days and, during a MobileHelp pilot study, a shift in patient engagement behaviors became apparent.

-During a MobileHelp pilot study a few years ago, I noticed a concerning shift in patient engagement.

 The pilot study included more than a dozen individuals.
 They were given a MobileHelp Remote Patient Monitoring System, and a few Bluetooth enabled peripherals – a weight scale, blood pressure monitor and a pulse-oxygen saturation monitor.
-A home health nurse assisted in identifying potential participants for the study and answering their questions about the devices.
+A home health nurse assisted in identifying participants for the study and explained how to use the devices.

-When I started compiling results of the study, I noticed some dips in the consistency of the daily readings among all the patients.
-We already knew after several months of no contact or support, many people will begin to lose their consistency in taking their vitals readings.
-I began to look deeper into the dips and noticed that when I changed the reference from “number of weeks into the pilot” to “actual calendar date”, all the dips were happening during the same time of year – right after the
+However, after several months of no contact or support, many people began to lose their consistency in taking their own readings.
+It appeared that all the dips in participation were happening during the same time of year – right after the holidays.

-Technology alone is not the answer.
-Technology that connects people shows real promise in helping a patient stay connected with their clinical teams and caregivers.
-With the right technology clinicians are notified when a patient needs attention and caregivers and family can also access their loved one’s health data to stay informed.
-That opens up a lot of opportunities to let the patient know they are not alone in their care.
-And it reinforces the message that their health is important and to stay on the right track!
+With the right technology, clinicians can be notified when a patient needs attention, and caregivers and family can also access their loved one’s health data to stay informed.
+Connected healthcare opens up a lot of opportunities to let the patient know they are not alone.
+It also supports the message that their health is important and encourages them to stay on track!

 Good luck with your goals this year!